singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

      - Default
    * - module_sys
      - Set a default module system.
 Currently lmod and tcl are supported
-     - [lmod, tcl]
+     - lmod
    * - registry
      - A list of full paths to one or more registry folders (with subfolders with container.yaml recipes)
      - [$root_dir/registry]
    * - module_base
-     - The install directory for modules.
-Defaults to the install directory/modules
+     - The install directory for modules
      - $root_dir/modules
    * - container_base
      - Where to install containers.
 If not defined, they are installed alongside modules.